Schoolhouse Rock!

-Schoolhouse Rock! is an American interstitial programming series of animated musical educational short films (and later, music videos) which aired during the Saturday morning children's programming block on the U.S. television network ABC.
+Schoolhouse Rock! is an American interstitial programming series of animated musical educational short films (and later, music videos) which aired during the Saturday morning children's programming block on the US television network ABC.
 The themes covered included grammar, science, economics, history, mathematics, and civics.
 The series' original run lasted from 1973 to 1985; it was later revived from 1993 to 1996.
 Additional episodes were produced in 2009 for direct-to-video release.

 History

 Idea and development

-The series was the idea of David McCall, an advertising executive of McCaffrey and McCall, who noticed his young son was struggling with learning multiplication tables, despite being able to memorize the lyrics of many Rolling Stones songs.
+The series was the idea of David McCall, an advertising executive of McCaffrey & McCall, who noticed his young son was struggling with learning multiplication tables, despite being able to memorize the lyrics of many Rolling Stones songs.
 McCall hired musician Bob Dorough to write a song that would teach multiplication, which became "Three Is a Magic Number."
-Tom Yohe, an illustrator at McCaffrey and McCall, heard the song and created visuals to accompany it.
+Tom Yohe, an illustrator at McCaffrey & McCall, heard the song and created visuals to accompany it.
 Radford Stone, producer and writer at ABC, suggested they pitch it as a television series, which caught the attention of Michael Eisner, then the senior vice president in charge of programming and development at ABC, and cartoon director Chuck Jones.
+Production was handled by Scholastic Rock, Inc., a subsidiary of McCaffrey & McCall.